SmileiPIC/Smilei/doc/Sphinx/namelist.rst

   :type: float or *python* function (see section :ref:`profiles`)

-  The particle charge, in units of the electron charge :math:`e`.
+  The particle charge, in units of the elementary charge :math:`e`.

 .. py:data:: mean_velocity